 Before you drag that case of water or bottle of Hendrick’s to the port, only to have it confiscated by security, you need to read up on the beverage rules for your cruise line.

 Here are the carry-on drinks rules for all the major cruise lines, from mainstream lines like Carnival and Royal Caribbean to high end ultra-luxury cruise companies.

 Mainstream cruise lines: Beverage rules and fees vary.

 Carnival allows up to 12 cans or cartons (not bottles) of non-alcoholic beverages, and one 750 ml bottle of wine or champagne per person on embarkation day.
 A $15 corkage fee applies if you want to consume that wine in a restaurant or bar.

-MSC does not permit passengers to bring any alcoholic or non-alcoholic beverages on board.
-Exceptions may be made to this policy for medical reasons, but a Special Needs Form must be submitted prior to embarkation.
+MSC doesn’t permit passengers to bring any alcoholic or non-alcoholic beverages on board.
+Exceptions may be made to this policy for medical reasons, but you’ll need to submit a Special Needs Form prior to embarkation.